cubs-win/jc-assignment/README.md

+**Overview**
 This is a repository for a programming exercise in Go.
+The main() function is in jc-assignment.go.
+The HTTP handlers are in jc-handlers.go.

 **Instructions for running**